 By providing wage and hour training, employers can stop violations before they happen.
 A company may have detailed, effective corporate policies about wage and hour requirements and still be open to liability if managers do not understand and follow these policies.

-Clear Law Institute’s Wage and Hour Law for Managers course provides practical guidance for managers on the Fair Labor Standards Act (FLSA) as well as comparable state and local laws.
+Clear Law Institute’s Wage and Hour Fundamentals course provides practical guidance for managers on the Fair Labor Standards Act (FLSA) as well as comparable state and local laws.
 The training can be customized to an organization’s specific policies and procedures so that managers receive the exact guidance they need to comply with the organization’s policies.

-Learn more about Clear Law Institute’s online training, Wage and Hour Law for Managers.
+Learn more about Clear Law Institute’s online training, Wage and Hour Fundamentals.

 About the Author